 Earn your nursing degree at FORTIS Institute in Pensacola, Florida and develop the personal, academic and clinical skills you need to operate as an entry-level registered nurse in a variety of clinical and healthcare settings.

 FORTIS conveniently offers an associate degree in nursing, and other nursing programs at select campuses in Florida, as well as many other locations throughout the US.
 The Associate Degree in Nursing program is designed to provide students with quality academic and clinical instruction.
 The FORTIS nursing curriculum provides the knowledge and skills to prepare students to sit for the NCLEX licensure exam and pursue a career as an entry-level registered nurse in a variety of clinical and hospital settings after graduating and passing their NCLEX exam.
 The nursing associate degree at FORTIS educates students to respond to society's continuing healthcare needs while developing lifelong learners.

-This is a hybrid program, which means that the majority of the program is taken at the campus and several courses within the program (less than 50% of the program) are taken online.
+This is a blended program, which means that the majority of the program is taken at the campus and several courses within the program (less than 50% of the program) are taken online or partly online.
 The program’s blend of on campus and online courses allows students to experience all the support and services our school has to offer as well the flexibility and convenience of online classes.*

 After graduating from the Associate Degree in Nursing program, students are eligible to take the NCLEX-RN examination to obtain licensure as a registered nurse.
 Whether you are an LPN looking to advance your career or are just getting started in the nursing field, request information to be on your way to receiving registered nursing training!

 Are you a Licensed Practical or Vocational Nurse who wants to advance your career?